New Mexico Court Records

 How Do I Pay a Traffic Ticket in New Mexico?

-Upon receiving a ticket in New Mexico, the offender must respond by paying the fines (penalty assessment) or appearing in court, as indicated on the ticket.
-Regardless, a traffic violator must respond to a traffic ticket within 15 days from the issue date.
-Nevertheless, bear in mind that choosing to pay a traffic ticket is equivalent to an admission of guilt and that the recipient has opted to waive their right to challenge the traffic ticket in court.
+Upon receiving a ticket in New Mexico, the offender is expected to respond by paying the fines (penalty assessment) or appearing in court, as indicated on the ticket.
+Whatever the case, a traffic violator should respond to a traffic ticket within 15 days from the issue date.
+Bear in mind that choosing to pay a traffic ticket may be considered an admission of guilt and that the recipient has opted to waive their right to challenge the traffic ticket in court.

-Depending on where the violation happened, a District, Municipal, or Magistrate Court will hear a traffic case.
-Fines are paid to the court in person, by phone, mail, or online, and the offender must contact the court to determine which of these methods is available.
+Depending on where the violation happened, a District, Municipal, or Magistrate Court may be designated to hear a traffic case.
+Fines are paid to the court in person, by phone, mail, or online, and the offender can contact the court to determine which of these methods is available.
 Most courts offer in-person payment options during business hours.
-For example, to pay a traffic ticket in Raton City in person or by mail, the violator must direct the cashier’s check or money order to:
+For example, to pay a traffic ticket in Raton City in person or by mail, the violator should direct the cashier’s check or money order to:

 The Clerk’s Office